awsdocs/amazon-elasticache-docs/doc_source/memcache/managing-elasticache.md

 # Managing Your ElastiCache for Memcached Implementation<a name="managing-elasticache"></a>

 In this section, you can find details about how to manage the various components of your ElastiCache implementation\.
-These include tasks such as creating, updating, and deleting nodes or clusters, upgrading your engine, scaling your implementation to meet changing business needs, monitoring your use and costs, and securing your data\.
+These include tasks such as creating, updating, and deleting nodes or clusters, and many more\.

 **Topics**
 + [Engine Versions and Upgrading](engine-versions.md)